Situation: a large group of employees would retire soon, top management wanted to know if any core experts were in this retiree group.

 In the analysis, our technology grouped employees to represent how close they were to retirement; red = close retirement and green = far from retirement.
 The Guruscan app also distinguished critical experts (larger spheres) from non-critical experts (smaller spheres).

 Of all the employees close to retirement; only seven appeared to be critical experts.
 A group of three was identified as the core of the knowledge network.
-These three people have a lot of knowledge and are a valuable resource for the department and organization.
-To ensure knowledge continuity and mitigate this retirement risk, a mentoring program had been setup to transfer knowledge from these three experts to the (surrounding) younger experts.
+These three people have a lot of knowledge and are valuable resources for the department and organization.
+To ensure knowledge continuity and mitigate this retirement risk, a mentoring program had been set up to transfer knowledge from these three experts to the younger experts.

 All of the other employees close to retirement appeared to be non-critical, which was the biggest relief to the leadership team.
 Instead of worrying about all retiring employees, leadership was now able to focus on coping with the important ones.